iotaledger/trinity-wallet/README.md

 To start a new container:
 ```
-docker run -it trinity bash
+docker run -v $PWD:/source -it trinity bash
 ```

 ## Branches

 To create a new feature or bugfix (or chore) please create a new branch and use a prefix (e.g `feature/my-awesome-new-feature` or `bugfix/something-not-working`).
 The prefixes we use are `bugfix`, `feature`, `chore` and `hotfix`.
 Please don't use anything else.

 If you are adding any text in your work, please follow the instructions in LOCALIZATION.md.

 When creating a new branch try to always branch off from `develop`.
 Avoid branching off from other branches unless it's absolutely necessary.